 The IHSAE receives over 300 senior portfolio submissions totaling over 6000 individual works for scholarship review.
 Once the review is completed, artwork for our exhibition is selected on the basis of scholarship offer(s).
 All students awarded at least one scholarship are selected to be a part of this unique exhibition

 The college fair is open to all participating and nonparticipating high school students.

 This is a chance for students to connect with some of the nation's top art schools, colleges and universities.

-The The Illinois High School Art Exhibition (IHSAE) is hosting its annual Visual Art Festival on Sunday, February 25th 2018 at the Zhou B. Art Center in Chicago, Illinois.
+The Illinois High School Art Exhibition (IHSAE) is hosting its annual Visual Art Festival on Sunday, February 24th 2019.
 This year, we’re offering a very unique opportunity for vendors to attend our event.
 Showcase what’s new in the world of art supplies, materials and equipment directly to art educators and art students.
 Take advantage of direct access to the consumers who use your products.
 Each year, the IHSAE is visited by over 3,000 people.
 Some of our guests feature 1000+ students and teachers from 150 of Illinois’ top high schools, not to mention countless art enthusiasts who visit our program each year.

 Register as a Vendor or a Sponsor.
 What differentiates a vendor from a sponsor?
 See below.

 The Illinois High School Art Exhibition annually supports teachers by sponsoring regional art exhibitions, funding an annual grant for innovative and compelling art projects for students and their communities, and through supporting student-led initiatives and opportunities.